 You can use a plugin like WP Subscribe Pro for implementing such a pop-up.

 2. Show a pop-up when the user signals an exit from your website.

 WPBeginner saw a 600% increase in their signups by using OptinMonster to set up such pop-ups.

 And so is using too much flash or too many frames on your website.

 Yes, flash might be visually attractive, but it’s definitely not search engine friendly.
 And that’s because it’s badly (or rather not) indexed by search engines.

 A homepage based on Flash is one of the biggest search engine optimization blunders.
 Look at the difference between how humans and search engines see a flash based web page.

 That’s right.
 No bailing monkey information is visible to search engines.
 So it’s incredibly difficult to get such a website to rank in search engines, since there’s no content on your homepage for indexing.

-If you think that Flash is liked by web users, then you’re wrong.
+You might think that it’s fine that flash isn’t search engine friendly, so long as it engages an audience.
+But, if you think that Flash is liked by web users, then you’re wrong.
 Look at the results from a poll on Flash splash screens.
 78% of respondents indicate that they don’t like Flash.